 Refinement and accommodation may fall some way short of the other choices in our top five, but the rest would struggle traversing wet grass, let alone the muddy inclines, deep water and rocky tracks that the Defender will shrug off with ease.

 2 – Peugeot Expert Tepee

 If you’re searching for a comfortable, no-frills eight-seater at a reasonable price, the Peugeot Expert Teepee can’t be beaten.

-The Peugeot Expert Tepee only narrowly misses out on our top spot, being nudged out of first place by the Hyundai’s superior driving dynamics.
-That’s not to say that it’s a bad car, because it’s not.
-All eight seats are proper armchairs and are very comfortable, even if shoulder room is (like the Hyundai’s) a bit tight.
-The boot space is vast and if you remove the third row of seats then you can fit pushbikes in there with ease.
+All eight seats are armchair-like and are very comfortable, even if shoulder room is inevitably a bit tight.
+The boot space is vast, though, and if you remove the third row of seats then you can fit pushbikes in the back with ease.

 It’s reasonably good to drive too.
 It soon shrinks around you and even parking is (relatively) easy if you specify it with the optional parking sensors.
 The ride is smooth, particularly when the cabin is loaded with a few passengers, while the 2.0-litre diesel is available in a range of power outputs.

 Buy your Expert Tepee through carwow and you could make huge savings too – we’ve helped some buyers get £9,000 off the list price.

 1 – Mercedes V-Class